slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"New ideas pass through three periods: 1) It can’t be done; 2) It probably can be done, but it’s not worth doing; 3) I knew it was a good idea all along!"
 -- Arthur C. Clarke*

 > *"Ideas by themselves are roughly worthless.
 There’s no market for them.
 There’s no place where one can go and buy an idea.
 Describing your idea in detail doesn’t mean other people will copy it.
 First they’ll have to be convinced it’s a good idea.
 If you ever tried to change anyone else’s mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
-And even if people are convinced your idea is a good idea, they’ll still have to compare it to the existing idea they are already working on and see which one they’re more likely to do well with."*
+And even if people are convinced your idea is a good idea, they’ll still have to compare it to the existing idea they are already working on and see which one they’re more likely to do well with."
+-- Unknown*

 > *"Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
 In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing."
 -- HN_dilemma*